Soapy7261/goofyproxy/bincall/README.md

 using ARC4 encryption which is insecure and only used for obfuscating the data.
-For relaying data, the server will keep receiving binary frames from the WebSocket client, decrypt them with ARC4 using the call key, and forward them to the peer using any method applicable (global variables, sockets, files, distributed networks, etc.).
+For relaying data, the server will keep receiving binary frames from the WebSocket client, decrypt them with ARC4 using the call key, and forward them to the peer using any method applicable (global variables, sockets, databases, files, distributed networks, etc.).
 At the same time, the server will also keep receiving binary packets from the peer, encrypt them with ARC4 using the call key, and send them to the WebSocket client.
 The process will continue until either side (the WebSocket client or the peer) closes the connection.
 If the